Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 [this guide](http://docs.python-guide.org/en/latest/starting/install3/osx/#install3-osx)
-to install Batch Shipyard on a Python3 installation rather than the default Python 2.7 that is shipped with Mac OS X. However, if you prefer to use the system defaulted Python 2.7, the installation will work that environment as well.
+to install Batch Shipyard on a Python3 installation rather than the default Python 2.7 that is shipped with Mac OS X. However, if you prefer to use the system defaulted Python 2.7, the installation will work with that environment as well.

 The `install.sh` script supports isolated installation through a virtual environment so that other system-wide or user python dependencies are left